juji-io/datalevin/README.md

 Both Datascript and LMDB are mature and stable libraries.
 Building on top of them, Datalevin is extensively tested with property-based testing.

-Running the benchmark suite of Datascript on a Ubuntu Linux server with an Intel i7 3.6GHz CPU and a 1TB SSD drive, here is how it looks.
+Running the [benchmark suite adopted from Datascript](https://github.com/juji-io/datalevin/tree/master/bench) on a Ubuntu Linux server with an Intel i7 3.6GHz CPU and a 1TB SSD drive, here is how it looks.

 <p align="center">
 <img src="bench/datalevin-bench-query-01-05-2021.png" alt="query benchmark" height="300"></img>